 Statins can have several potentially dangerous interactions with other medications and some foods.
 These interactions can make it more likely you'll have statin side effects.
 These include:

 - All statins and grapefruit or grapefruit juice.
-Grapefruit juice contains a chemical that makes statins more potent.
+Grapefruit juice contains a chemical that can interfere with the enzymes that break down (metabolize) the statins in your digestive system.
 This can be dangerous because it's uncertain what the effect would be on your total cholesterol.
 You should still be able to have some grapefruit or grapefruit juice, but talk to your doctor about limiting how much grapefruit you can have.

-- Simvastatin (Zocor) and amiodarone (Cordarone).
-People taking the statin simvastatin, either alone (Zocor) or in combination with ezetimibe (Vytorin) and amiodarone (Cordarone), a medication for irregular heart rhythms, are at a greater risk of severe statin side effects, such as rhabdomyolysis and kidney failure.
+- Lovastatin (Mevacor, Altoprev) or simvastatin (Zocor) and amiodarone (Cordarone).
+People taking the statins lovastatin or simvastatin, either alone or in combination with amiodarone (Cordarone), a medication for irregular heart rhythms, are at a greater risk of severe statin side effects, such as rhabdomyolysis.

 - All statins and gemfibrozil (Lopid).
 People who take both gemfibrozil (Lopid) and a statin may be at a greater risk of statin side effects.